 7. Watch them annotate!

 We recommend that you have students tag their annotations with a course tag (“UTEng101Fall2015,” for example).
 This will allow you to watch their collective annotation creation in real time at the automatically generated stream at the Hypothesis site.
-The annotations on this stream are also actionable in that you can reply from there rather than visiting the annotated document itself.

 You might bookmark this page in your browser.
 It also may be interesting for students to be aware of the stream as they can see and respond to their classmates contributions there as well.